cantzakas/postgis-demo/data/nyc/nyc_census_blocks.md

+# nyc\_census\_blocks
+A census block is the smallest geography for which census data is reported.
+All higher level census geographies (block groups, tracts, metro areas, counties, etc) can be built from unions of census blocks.
+We have attached some demographic data to our collection of blocks.

 | attribute | description |
 | :-------- | :---------- |
 | blkid     | A 15-digit code that uniquely identifies every census block.
 Eg: 360050001009000 |